bakedpotato0/cs7810-intro-to-ke/project-deliverables/axioms.md

 * `HealthOutcome subClassOf LifeEvent some Cost` <br />
 A HealthOutcome is a type of LifeEvent that has some Cost and influences further LifeEvents.
 * `HealthOutcome subClassOf LifeEvent some startingCondition` <br />
-If there is a HealthOutcome then there is a startingCondition with descriptor conditionDescription.
+If there is a HealthOutcome, then there is a startingCondition with descriptor conditionDescription.
 * `HealthOutcome subClassOf LifeEvent some endingCondition` <br />
-If there is a HealthOutcome then there is an endingCondition with descriptor conditionDescription.
+If there is a HealthOutcome, then there is an endingCondition with descriptor conditionDescription.

 ## KeyBehaviors Module
 ![schema-diagram](schema-diagrams/keyBehaviors.jpg)